5 Must-Try Tips from Social Media Pros

 Katherine Nunez Photography

-Taylor joined esthetician and influencer Ian Michael Crumm, who has a 230K followers on Instagram and nearly 20K on TikTok, and Jennifer Conlon Pavelchak, a longtime public relations exec, who is currently managing director at MP-IMC, where she helps brands with all forms of communication, including social media strategy.
+Taylor joined esthetician and influencer Ian Michael Crumm, who has 230K followers on Instagram and nearly 20K on TikTok, and Jennifer Conlon Pavelchak, a longtime public relations exec, who is currently managing director at MP-IMC, where she helps brands with all forms of communication, including social media strategy.

-The trio sat on a panel moderated by Pretty Local founder Krista Bennett DeMaio and spoke to a room of over 40 Long Island beauty industry professionals.
-The panel revealed many interesting insights and actionable tips, and we’re sharing five of them below.
-Whether you’re growing a business, want to be an influencer, or to boost your online presence, these tips will help you reach your social media goals.
+The trio sat on a panel moderated by Pretty Local founder Krista Bennett DeMaio and spoke to a room of over 45 Long Island beauty, wellness, and fashion professionals.
+The panel revealed many interesting insights and actionable tips, and we share five below.

 1. Make social part of your everyday routine.